 Additional fees may apply if you instruct a third party to prepare the documents for you.

-It is easy to get a LPA, the documents can be downloaded off the government website.
-Documents cost £82 per document, additional fees may apply if further advice is taken to draft the document.
-Guidelines to filling out the document can be found online, once completed the document needs to be submitted to the Office of Public Guardian for registration.
+Guidelines to filling out the document can be found online, please read the guidance in detail.
+Once completed the document needs to be submitted to the Office of Public Guardian for registration

 If you need further advice or help, contact the Office of the Public Guardian:

 - Monday, Tuesday, Thursday, Friday, 9am to 5pm